parisnakitakejser/component-proxy/README.md

 | ----------------------------- | -------- | ------------------ |
 | COMPONENT_AUTH_ENABLED        | No       | None               |
 | COMPONENT_LOGGING_ENABLED     | No       | None               |

+**Build new images**

+If you found eny bugs and want to build your own images, you can do it very quickly by using this command

+docker build -t component-proxy:{version} . --no-cache